nghttp2/nghttp2/README.rst

 SSL/TLS in the frontend connection by default.
 To disable SSL/TLS, use the ``--frontend-no-tls`` option.
 If that option is used, SPDY is disabled in the frontend and incoming HTTP/1.1 connections can be upgraded to HTTP/2 through HTTP Upgrade.
+In these modes, HTTP/1 backend connections are cleartext by default.
+To enable TLS, use ``--backend-http1-tls`` opiton.

 The ``--http2-bridge``, ``--client`` and ``--client-proxy`` modes use SSL/TLS in the backend connection by default.
 To disable SSL/TLS, use